mdda/getting-to-aha-with-tpus/kaggle-tunix/README.md

 ### Delete the TPU

-* MAKE SURE TO DO THIS!
+* MAKE SURE TO DO THIS ONCE YOU HAVE FINISHED!
   - keeping this close to creation command just to be sure it isn't missed

 ```bash